 - Failure to Return Security Deposit: Under Florida law, a landlord must return a tenant's security deposit within 15 to 60 days after the tenant has surrendered the rental property.
 Tenants must be provided with advance notice of any deductions from the deposit.

 - Failure to Repair Premises: After tenants have notified the landlord about repairs that need to be made landlords have 20 days to respond.
 You may withhold rent if he/she does not respond.

 - Mold Issues: After filing a complaint with the Department of Health, you can write a letter explaining the situation to your landlord.
 You can also bring a professional mold inspector in.
 You should keep copies of all of your correspondence with the landlord.
 After these steps have been taken, you can give your landlord written notice that you may withhold rent if he/she does not fix the situation within seven days.

 - Unsafe Premises: Florida law states that a landlord must at all times "comply with the requirements of applicable building, housing, and health codes."

 - Harassment: It is illegal for your landlord to verbally or physically threaten or harass you.
 This includes utility shut-offs, lockouts, unauthorized entry, etc.

 In eviction cases, the landlord can only evict a tenant through the courts.
 In eviction court proceedings, both tenant and landlord may present their cases and be represented by attorneys.
-If you facing this situation, allow our attorneys to assist you.
+If you facing this situation, allow our attorney to assist you.